 What to bring?

 There's not a lot you'll need to concern yourself with in terms of paddles, personal flotation devices (aka life vests) or a canoe or kayak.
 We've got you covered on all of that.
 But there are a few personal items you'll want to take with you to make your time(s) on the river enjoyable.
+We provide dry bags for your cell phone so you can take pictures along the way.

 • Water shoes (or a pair of old sneakers)